Oxford – View of the city from the church tower

 Oxford is perhaps the best-known university city of all (alongside its great rival Cambridge, of course).
-Only about 90 km from London in a northwesterly direction, it is a typically nice student town with lively life and a lot of atmosphere.
+It is only about 90 km from London in a north-westerly direction.
+It is a typically pleasant student town which is lively and has a lot of atmosphere.

-However, Oxford is something very special in terms of the university: Oxford University consists of 38 colleges and 6 “permanently private halls” – the latter run by religious foundations.
+However, Oxford is something very special in terms of the university: Oxford University consists of 38 colleges and 6 permanent private halls (PPHs) – the latter run by religious foundations.

 All students and faculty must be from one of the colleges and PPHs.
 The course itself is divided – the general courses and class-like learning take place in the colleges and PPHs, while major lectures, laboratory work and the examinations are the responsibility of the university proper.